Logarithmic Sobolev-type inequalities on Lie groups: Logarithmic Sobolev and Gross inequalities on stratified groups

 It is well-known that in $\mathbb R^n$, the Euclidean log-Sobolev inequality implies the Gross version of such an inequality with the Gaussian measure.
 We now show that to some extent, this implication continues to hold also on stratified groups.
 However, instead of the Gaussian measure on the whole space we consider the Gaussian measure on the first stratum.
 In the case of the Euclidean $\G=\mathbb R^n$, this recovers the above implication since the first stratum is the whole space.
 Since in $\mathbb R^n$, we can take $A$ in \eqref{cor.log.sob} to be $A=\frac{2}{\pi e n}$, and we have $Q=n_1=n$, as should be expected, the constant $\gamma$ in \eqref{k} is $\gamma_{\mathbb R^n}=(2\pi)^{-n/2}$, recovering the well-known Gross inequality \eqref{EQ:Gross} on $\mathbb R^n$.
+For the exact value of this constant on the Heisenberg group, see \cite{CKR23}.

 \begin{thm} Let $\G$ be a stratified group with homogeneous dimension $Q$, topological dimension $n$, and let $n_1$ be the dimension of the first stratum of its Lie algebra, i.e., for $x \in \G$ we can write $x=(x',x'') \in \mathbb{R}^{n_1} \times \mathbb{R}^{n-n_1}$.
 Then the following ``semi-Gaussian'' log-Sobolev inequality is satisfied